tohas1986/openbmc/poky/documentation/ref-manual/features.rst

 utilities or packages with debug information needed to investigate application problems or profile applications.

-The image features available for all images are:
+Here are the image features available for all images:

 -  *allow-empty-password:* Allows Dropbear and OpenSSH to accept logins from accounts having an empty password string.